DHHZ19/data-structures-and-algos/InsertionSort/insertionSort.md

 now the array looks like that^

 // the last iteration of the is going to look very similarly as this iteration.

+**Comment any questions and let me know how I can imporve my explanation.
+This algo took me longer to understand then I thought it would so if your struggling know I did too!**

 ### Resources and Others: